 Educators will integrate the celebration of Canada’s 150th anniversary of Confederation into their curriculum.
 Using dynamic lesson plan templates designed by an educator community, this unique teaching experience enables students to learn and experiences our great nation’s historical landmarks first hand.

 Minecraft: Education Edition will invite teachers and students to re-create their favourite heritage sites.
-As an educator, you can encourage problem solving and team collaboration skills through a fun challenge designed to help them build and learn.
+As an educator, you can encourage problem solving and team collaboration skills through a fun challenge designed to help them build and learn with each other online, while using server providers for Minecraft such as ggservers to allow students to connect to each other.
 Your classrooms submissions will also be featured in Microsoft’s Canada 150 National Sway.

 As part of this program your teachers have the opportunity to request Teacher Ambassadors to visit their classrooms, request to use Windows 10 devices or can take students to the Microsoft Store.
 Make your request or see more details at: microsoft.ca/ExploreTeachBuild.